tournesol-app/tournesol/backend/tournesol/resources/export_readme.txt

 - public_username:

-  The public username of the user
+  The public username of the user.

 - trust_score: